Background

 I built Root Canal with a team during Global Game Jam in January 2023.
 This was the first GGJ event hosted by the Cleveland Game Developers since the COVID-19 pandemic began, so it was great to see my fellow members again after nearly 3 years.
 I was sitting with two guys during the announcement of the theme: "Roots".
 I expected that I might work with them, but while getting food I ended up chatting with some other people about their backgrounds.
 We were clicking well, but most of them were programmers or inexperienced, so I excused myself to mingle with some others.
 I eventually saw another group that was already discussing game ideas, including one of the programmers that I had spoken with before ( Julie Hirt) and asked if I could listen in.

 The "Roots" theme had made this team think of "root canal" as an idea for a game, where the player would control a bunch of bacteria trying to infect a tooth while avoiding dangers like toothbrushes and mouthwash.
 Together, we drifted from tower defense to RTS, and from infecting multiple teeth to infecting a single tooth with more anatomically correct tissue layers.
 Another artist and another programmer ended up sitting near us, so we invited them to join us too.
-The final team included myself (a programmer and Unity generalist), Julie as another Unity programmer, another general programmer, three artists (one specializing in pixel art), and a musician—the largest game jam team with which I had worked up to that point.
+The final team included myself (a programmer and Unity generalist), Julie as another Unity programmer, Keyon Cohen (another general programmer), three artists (one specializing in pixel art), and a musician—the largest game jam team with which I had worked up to that point.

 The game came together quite well, especially on the last day.
 I was super impressed by our pixel artist who became very proficient with both Git/GitHub and Unity over the course of the jam.
 Julie was also really cool, and it was pleasant to work with another knowledgeable programmer, though she was still a beginner with Unity.
 In fact, this was the first year where I spent almost as much time guiding and coaching my fellow developers as on completing my own tasks!